learn-co-curriculum/rails-form_for-lab/README.md

 ## Instructions

-For this lab you will be implementing all of the functionality from scratch, including building out the models, views, and controllers for the `SchoolClass` and `Student` resources.
+For this lab you will be extending the functionality of the Flatiron school's student management application by building in the functionality to create and edit school classes.
+You will build all of the functionality from scratch, including building out the models, views, and controllers for the `SchoolClass` and `Student` resources.

 Below is what will be needed for each component of the MVC structure: